State-owned enterprise: Economic reasons

-Natural monopolies
+Monopolies

+SOEs are common in cases of natural monopolies, where a single firm can supply the whole market at a lower cost than multiple firms, due to economies of scale.
+For that reason, SOEs often operate in network industries, such as transport (e.g., railways), energy (e.g., electricity or gas supply), telecommunications, postal services, and banking.
+Also, an SOE may achieve a public objective by supplying services at a level or price that is socially beneficial, whereas a privately owned monopoly may not.

-SOEs are common with natural monopolies, because they allow capturing economies of scale while they can simultaneously achieve a public objective.
-For that reason, SOEs primarily operate in the domain of infrastructure (e.g., railway companies), strategic goods and services (e.g., postal services, arms manufacturing and procurement), natural resources and energy (e.g., nuclear facilities, alternative energy delivery), politically sensitive business, broadcasting, banking, demerit goods (e.g., alcoholic beverages), and merit goods (healthcare).
+SOEs also often operate in the domain of strategic goods and services (e.g., arms manufacturing and procurement), politically sensitive business, broadcasting, demerit goods (e.g., alcoholic beverages), and merit goods (healthcare).

 Infant industries

-SOEs can also help foster industries that are "considered economically desirable and that would otherwise not be developed through private investments".
+SOEs can also help foster industries that are "considered economically desirable and that would otherwise not be developed through private investment".
 When nascent or 'infant' industries have difficulty getting investments from the private sector (perhaps because the goods that are being produced requires very risky investments, when patenting is difficult, or when spillover effects exist), the government can help these industries get on the market with positive economic effects.
 However, the government cannot necessarily predict which industries would qualify as such 'infant industries', and so the extent to which this is a viable argument for SOEs is debated.

 Political reasons

-SOEs are also frequently employed in areas where the government wants to levy user fees, but finds it politically difficult to introduce new taxation.
-Next, SOEs can be used to improve efficiency of public service delivery or as a step towards (partial) privatization or hybridization.
+SOEs can be used to improve efficiency of public service delivery or as a step towards (partial) privatization or hybridization.
 SOEs can also be a means to alleviate fiscal stress, as SOEs may not count towards states' budgets.